TheRenegadeCoder/sample-programs-website/docs/projects/convex-hull/index.md

 ---
-title: Convex Hull in Every Language
-layout: default
+authors:
+- the_renegade_coder
 date: 2018-11-01
+featured-image: convex-hull-in-every-language.jpg
 last-modified: 2022-05-18
-featured-image: convex-hull-in-every-language.jpg
+layout: default
-tags: [convex-hull]
+tags:
-authors:
-  - the_renegade_coder
+- convex-hull
+title: Convex Hull
 ---

 Welcome to the Convex Hull page!
 Here, you'll find a description of the project as well as a list of sample programs written in various languages.